InariDEV-phk/InariDEV-phk/README.md

 ## Hi there 👋
+My name is Pedro Kuninari, hence why "InariDEV"!
+I'm still in the learning stages, but I already know:
+-HTML
+-CSS

+Currently starting to learn JavaScript.
+Nice to meet you!

 <!--
 **InariDEV-phk/InariDEV-phk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.